AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/read.md

 If your query contains more, DynamoDB will paginate the response.
 In this case, `ToListAsync()` makes multiple calls until all the data is fetched and put into a single resulting array.

-Check the [condition building guide](conditions.md) for detailed information about condition builder API.
+Check the [condition building guide](conditions.md) for detailed information about the condition builder API.

 ## Scanning data

-The `Scan` operation iterates over the whole table and returns values that satisfy `FilterExpression` if set.
+The `Scan` operation iterates over the whole table and returns values that satisfy `FilterExpression`, if provided.
-Fluent API is the only option for high-level scanning.
+The Fluent API is the only option for high-level scanning.

-Unlike the `Query`, `Scan` API doesn't have a `ToListAsync()` method to encourage better table design for your DB and correct scanning usage.
+Unlike `Query`, the `Scan` API doesn't have a `ToListAsync()` method to encourage better table design for your DB and correct scanning usage.
-The closest replacement is `ToAsyncEnumerable()`
+The closest replacement is `ToAsyncEnumerable()`.

 ```csharp
 var scan = ddbContext.Scan<EntityClass>();